sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 #### Protected Entries and Senses

-If an entry or sense was imported with other data not supported in The Combine, it is protected to prevent its deletion.
-The sense card of a protected sense will have a yellow background—it cannot be deleted or dropped into another sense card.
-The column of a protected entry will have a yellow header (where the vernacular and flag are located).
+If an imported entry or sense contains data not supported in The Combine (e.g., etymologies or sense reversals), it is protected to prevent its deletion.
+If a sense is protected, its card will have a yellow background—it cannot be deleted or dropped into (i.e., merged into) another sense card.
+If an entire entry is protected, its column will have a yellow header (where the vernacular and flag are located).
 When a protected entry has only one sense, that sense card cannot be moved.

 ## Create Character Inventory